Scheels Center

 Scheels Center is a 5,460 seat multi-purpose arena in Fargo, North Dakota.
-It was built in 1970 and was home to the North Dakota State University Bison women's basketball and wrestling teams through the 2013–14 season.
+It was built in 1970 and was home to the North Dakota State University Bison basketball and wrestling teams through the 2013–14 season.
 It was previously named the Bison Sports Arena.
 The main facility was renamed the Sanford Health Athletic Complex and the basketball arena was renamed the Scheels Center.
 It reopened under the new name for the 2016–17 season.

 Main Renovation

 Fundraising was launched as part of the Edge Campaign to privately raise money for the extension and renovation of the Bison Sports Arena.
-On October 11, 2013, the NDSU Foundation voted unanimously to back the project up to 41 million, pending legislative approval.
+On October 11, 2013, the NDSU Foundation voted unanimously to back the project up to $41 million, pending legislative approval.
 On November 23, 2013, the State Board Of Higher Education unanimously approved the project.
 On December 11, 2013, the project was unanimously approved.